ryan-hong/Sorting-Algo/README.md

 Through Java, I will first explore the fundamental sorting techniques, mainly focusing on MergeSort, QuickSort, InsertionSort, and HeapSort

-To visualize these functions, I will create a GUI in Java using Swing

-This will eventually be turned into a web app by using React
+Once these fundamental techniques are finished, I will start to transfer them to React in order to create a web app to demonstrate and visualize these techniques